Teacher (3 to 6 years)

-- Implementing an AMI Montessori curriculum for the 3-6 age groups.
+- Implement an AMI Montessori curriculum for the 3-6 age groups.

-- Guiding children and instructing and assisting them in the basic subjects and Montessori activities weekly to stimulate and develop their intellectual, physical and emotional growth.
+- Guide children and instruct and assist them in the basic subjects and Montessori activities weekly to stimulate and develop their intellectual, physical and emotional growth.

-- Planning and organizing basic lessons approved by the Lead Teacher.
+- Plan and organize basic lessons approved by the Lead Teacher.
 Lesson plans are designed in accordance with the Montessori curriculum:

 - Math: concrete understanding to abstract understanding of mathematics

 - Language: rhyming games, matching objects to pictures, sandpaper letters and language cards

 - Culture and Geography: give children as many real, hands-on experiences as possible using maps, flags, maps, booklets, and models of land and water formation

 - Science: hands on experiences, water play, sand play

 - Art: dedicated art area; different kinds of art and different art media, children are free to choose the work throughout the day, working alone or in pairs.

 - Movement and Music: variety of styles, freedom of expression, introduce musical instruments.